Cod-e-Codes/test-repo/README.md

 - **Live User List:** See who’s online in a fixed-width, styled panel (up to 20 users shown)
 - **@Mention Highlighting:** Messages with `@username` highlight for all users in the chat
 - **Admin Mode:** Privileged commands (like `:cleardb`) for authenticated admins only
+- **Message Cap:**
-- **Message Cap:** Only the last 100 messages are kept in memory for performance
+  - Only the last 100 messages are kept in memory for client performance
+  - The server database automatically caps messages at 1000; oldest messages are deleted to make room for new ones
 - **Configurable:** Set username, server URL, and theme via config file or flags
 - **Graceful Shutdown:** Clean exit and robust connection handling (ping/pong heartbeat)
 - **ASCII Art Banner:** Server displays a beautiful banner with connection info on startup